bitovi/academy/src/docker/docker.md

 ## Prerequisites

 - ✏️ This course only requires Docker Desktop installed.
 Follow the official docs for [installation steps](https://docs.docker.com/get-docker/).
-- ✏️ This guide uses NodeJS.
+- ✏️ This guide uses Node.js.
 However, the code is all explained.
-If you want to run the code without Docker, you will need to [install NodeJS](https://nodejs.org/en/download/).
+If you want to run the code without Docker, you will need to [install Node.js](https://nodejs.org/en/download/).
 This is optional.

 ## Next Steps